 I simply love yam.
-It is hard to get nice Chinese yam with the purple specks in UK. when there is I will always buy a couple of kg bag and store in my freezer.
+It is hard to get nice Chinese yam with the purple specks in UK.
+When there are some, I will always buy a couple of kg bag and store in my freezer.
 There is not much point buying fresh yam in UK as the few times I tried half were rotten or browned in colour.
 I much rather buy frozen ones.
 However frozen with purple flecks is hard to find.
 Different batches and supplier I suppose.

 The ones with the purple flecks are most ‘powdery’ When you slice into them, milky liquid flows out.
 Those are the best yam.
 YUM 😀

-This recipe deviate from the normal Steamed Yam Cake with toppings – http://www.julieolive.co in that they are lightly, very lightly pan fried.
+I deviate this recipe from the normal Steamed Yam Cake with toppings – http://www.julieolive.co adjusting this and that until they can be lightly, very lightly pan fried though hubby preferred his fried a lot more!
 I find this is also easier to make and you can actually freeze this for a breakfast another day to go with any other Dim sum dishes you might want to make.
-As for ms, as per usual after slicing, frying some to eat the day itself and the next day plus giving some to friends I have nothing left to freeze. maybe I will make double the amount next time.
+As for me, as per usual after slicing, frying some to eat the day itself and the next day plus giving some to friends I have nothing left to freeze. maybe I will make double the amount next time.

 Note : The amount of dried shrimps, Chinese sausage and any other ingredients you wish to add are all optional and depending on you.

 Note : Because I used chicken powder and lots of dried shrimps I did not add any salt. it is entirely optional.

 p/s Please leave a message if you have any questions.
 Enjoy.

 TIP – Cuts easier after cooled in the fridge.
 Wipe your knife with oil after each slice and make sure you knife is sharp.